 Centerville real estate is some of the most expensive in Arkansas, although Centerville house values don't compare to the most expensive real estate in the U.S.

-Centerville is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Centerville is generally considered to be a blue-collar town.
+100.00% of the Centerville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Centerville is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Centerville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 One downside of living in Centerville is that it can take a long time to commute to work.
 In Centerville, the average commute to work is 37.50 minutes, which is quite a bit higher than the national average.